 |1) Quality Education:

-BCCO's curriculum has been examined as part of the PCTIA accreditation process,
+BCCO's curriculum has been examined as part of the PTIB accreditation process,

 with industry input.
 It contains all the learning competencies required to work both as